Taka (paper mache)

-Taka refers to papier-mâché made using carved wooden sculpture used as a mold.
+Taka (taká) refers to papier-mâché made using carved wooden sculpture used as a mold.
 The craft originated in the town of Paete, Laguna in the Philippines.

 History

 Taka was made by Paete local Maria Piday.
 During Christmas, Piday was in charge of the church's decorations.
 The wooden angels and cherub was heavy causing the carvings to fall.
 Piday devised the lightweight taka papier-mâché as an alternative to the wooden sculptures.
 Piday was also a maker of local toys such as the yoyo and the small acrobat hand puppet.
 Taka eventually became folk art and was sold to nearby towns for festivals.
 In the 1970s, Tere Afuang, a knowledgeable practitioner of the craft, popularized the craft.

 Taka-making

 A takaan, a carved wooden sculpture, is used as a mold in making taka.
 Brown craft paper is used as a final layer for taka made for export.
 This provides a thicker base and smoother finish for the craft.
 Taka is also painted.
 The traditional way of painting a taka is to use primary colors, add simple flower motifs and use repetitive lines and shapes.
 Gold finish, usually used in angel, reindeer and huge taka is accomplished by using gilded paper.